 Bachelor degree and admission to Master Vitality & Ageing.

 The organisation of our ageing society needs innovation.
 The master starts with an intensive one-week introduction to learn about vitality and the ageing field.
-This introductive course is developed as trunk for the three educational lines in the masters programme: Communication in Science, Research and Evidence and Academic Development.
-During this first week, the students will experience the importance of the development of academic skills and the value to be social connected with older people.
+This course is developed as trunk for the three educational lines in the masters programme: Communication in Science, Research and Evidence and Academic Development.
+During this week, you will experience the importance of the development of academic skills and the value to be social connected with older people.
 Through combining these different perspectives on vitality and ageing, you will get insight in the most important aspects of the master Vitality and Ageing.

 Themes that are included:

-Introduction to the master staff, coordinators and colleague students.
+Introduction to the master staff, coordinators and fellow students.

-Perspectives on the master’s program: Introduction of the three themes of the content courses: biology of vitality and ageing, the older individual and the organisation of the ageing society
+Introduction to the societal challenges combining biology of vitality and ageing, the older individual and the organisation of the ageing society

-Perspectives on becoming older: personal experiences and discussions with elderly persons
+Perspectives on becoming older: personal experiences and discussions with older persons

 Start of training in academic skills and communication: interdisciplinary cooperation, creative thinking, team roles, writing and presenting.